-English (ENGL)College of Arts and Humanities
+English Language and Literature (ENGL)College of Arts and Humanities

 1128 Tawes Hall, (301) 405-3825

-Professors: J. Auchard, J. Auerbach, C. Caramello, V. Carretta, K. Cartwright, W. Cohen, T. Coletti, M. Collier, M. Collins, J. Donawerth, N. Fraistat, D. Hamilton, R. Harrison, L. Kauffman, T. Leinwand, R. Levine, S. Logan, H. Norman, M. Olmert, B. Pearson, C. Peterson, S. Plumly, S. Ray, B. Richardson, L. Rosenthal, M. Smith, O. Wang, M. Washington, D. Wyatt
+Professors: E. Arnold, J. Auerbach, C. Caramello, K. Cartwright, M. Casey, W. Cohen, T. Coletti, M. Collier, M. Collins, J. Donawerth, N. Fraistat, D. Hamilton, L. Kauffman, T. Leinwand, R. Levine, H. Norman, M. Olmert, B. Pearson, S. Plumly, S. Ray, B. Richardson, L. Rosenthal, M. Smith, O. Wang, M. Washington, J. Weiner, D. Wyatt

-Associate Professors: E. Arnold, A. Bailey, R. Bauer, M. Casey, M. Chico, L. Coleman, K. Coles, J. Enoch, M. Israel, S. Jelen, M. Kirschenbaum, K. Kraus, M. Lindemann, P. Mallios, T. Moser, Z. Nunes, R. Ontiveros, G. Passannante, K. Robertson, J. Rudy, J. Weiner, S. Wible, E. Wong
+Associate Professors: A. Bailey, R. Bauer, T. Chico, L. Coleman, K. Coles, J. Enoch, O. Gaycken, M. Israel, S. Jelen, M. Kirschenbaum, K. Kraus, M. Lindemann, P. Mallios, T. Moser, Z. Nunes, R. Ontiveros, G. Passannante, K. Robertson, J. Rudy, V. Valiavitcharska, C. Walter, S. Wible, E. Wong

-Assistant Professors: S. Balachandran Orihuela, O. Gaycken, M. Kill, L. Konstantinou, K. Macharia, E. Mitchell, C. Rutherford, S. Trudell, V. Valiavitcharska, C. Walter
+Assistant Professors: C. Adsanatham, S. Balachandran Orihuela, J. Fleming, M. Kill, L. Konstantinou, E. Mitchell, S. Trudell

-Professors Emeriti: J. Barry, V. Beauchamp, A. Berlin, J. Bryer, R. Coogan, S. Cooper, R. Cross, J. Fahnestock, V. Flieger, M. Freedman, G. Fry, G. Hamilton, E. Hammond, H. Herman, N. Isaacs, R. Jellema, R. Kolker, L. Lawson, S. Leonardi, M. Mack, M. Marcuse, W. Peterson, J. Salamanca, M. Trousdale, R. Vitzthum, C. Winton
+Professors Emeriti: J. Auchard, V. Beauchamp, A. Berlin, J. Bryer, V. Carretta, R. Coogan, S. Cooper, R. Cross, J. Fahnestock, V. Flieger, G. Hamilton, E. Hammond, R. Harrison, H. Herman, N. Isaacs, R. Jellema, R. Kolker, L. Lawson, S. Leonardi, S. Logan, M. Mack, M. Marcuse, C. Peterson, W. Peterson, L. Ryan, M. Trousdale, R. Vitzthum, C. Winton

 The English major has four parts: English 301, Group I Requirements, Group II Requirements, and Emphasis/Elective Requirements.
 English 301 is a required course and should usually be taken in the first semester after a student becomes an English major.
 Group I Requirements provide a broad foundation in literary history and an awareness of questions an inquiring reader might ask of a text.
 Group II Requirements explore in greater depth both literary periods and literary themes across periods, and develop skills in reading, criticism, writing, and research.
-The Emphasis/Electives Requirements allows students to focus on their personal interests within the major.
+The Emphasis/Elective Requirements allows students to focus on their personal interests within the major.